seqwell/LongPlex/README.md

  - *sample_ID*: You can have only letters and numbers in sampe_ID.
 Please avoid having underline(_) and dash (-) and dot(.) in the sample_ID.
  - *sample_path*: The sample_path can be local or a link to s3 bucket.
 If it is a link to s3 bucket, please make sure to fill in the correct credentials in the nextflow.config file.
  - *i7_barcode, i5_barcode*: The barcodes are in the barcode folder.
 For early access users, please use barcode set3.
 Please use barcode set1 if you bought the kits after the launch.

+## profile options:
+ - singularity
+ - aws
+Profile option can be changed in the *nextflow.sh* file.